mitogen-hq/mitogen/docs/api.rst

         context's main thread.

         :param fn:
-            A free function in module scope, or a classmethod or staticmethod of a class directly reachable from module scope:
+            A free function in module scope or a class method of a class directly reachable from module scope:

             .. code-block:: python